Automate PowerPoint Slides Creation with Python

 Monthly Operational Reviews

-At the end of the month, you organize an operational review with the store managers to assess the performance of the distribution network.
+At the end of the month, you organise an operational review with the store managers to assess the performance of the distribution network.

 1. Extract data from the Warehouse Management System (WMS)

-2. Process data and built visuals with Python
+2. Process data and build visuals with Python

 3. Prepare a PowerPoint presentation